 Pinpointing the roots of this behaviour isn’t easy since it has so much to do with the culture we’re raised in and the way we perceive the world around us, but the point is that people are just tired of social norms dictating their lives.
 They don’t want to be told how to act and what to do – they just want to be free, enjoy life and act natural.
 That’s why they discard pre-established roles and positions and spend their days not thinking about how to fit in a certain role.
 Instead, they create roles for themselves.

 What does fashion have to do with it?

-Having all the freedom in the world to do whatever you want can seem a bit scary at first, but it’s actually one of the most satisfying feelings you could ever have.
+Having all the freedom in the world to do whatever you want can seem a bit scary at first, but it’s one of the most satisfying feelings you could ever have.
 Once you decide you don’t want to be held back by someone else’s wrong opinions and outdated beliefs, you’re going to feel much better and realize there’s nothing stopping you from purchasing and wearing literally whatever you want to wear.

 One of the best ways to embrace your gender neutrality is by wearing unisex T-shirts, hoodies, trousers and headwear.
-These things often come in different sizes, shapes and colors, and everyone can find a model they like the most.
+These things often come in different sizes, shapes and colours, and everyone can find a model they like the most.
 You can also explore the world of footwear as well, and express your beliefs by wearing cool Adidas sneakers that are perfect for both men and women.

 What about the impression you make?

 Unfortunately, not enough people are familiar with gender-neutral clothes, and that’s why they don’t understand the point and the importance of this fashion statement.
 Moreover, they undermine the people who support it too, whether they want it or not.
 Ultimately, this all leads to a giant misunderstanding between the people who are for gender-neutrality and those who are against it.